Large Language Models (LLMs)

 My industry experience includes two years as a Member of the Technical Staff at Oracle, working on public cloud software deployment infrastructure, and shorter stints as a Machine Learning Engineer Intern for companies including Lenovo, Seagate, and Coupang.
 I served as a Research Fellow at the Laboratory of Analytic Science for SCADS (Summer Conference on Applied Data Science) 2024.
-My leadership and teaching contributions have been honored by NC State University with awards such as Outstanding Student Leader (2023) and Outstanding Teaching Assistant (2021) .
+I have been working at LexisNexis as a Data Scientist since April, 2025.

 The Project aims to evaluate political correctness in LLMs using a multiagent social simulation for evaluation